 There’s tremendous anxiety about workforce issues in AI and the paper it will play in education and in the job field.
-The field of education is searching for ways to respond to the fast-approaching impact of artificial intelligence (AI) across all sectors and fields, including its own.
+The field of education is searching for ways to respond to the fast-approaching impact of artificial intelligence (AI) across all sectors and areas, including its own.
 Princeton’s head of computer science, Jennifer Rexford, explains in this article how Artificial Intelligence is set to change how teachers teach and how this requires not only focusing on teaching different skills to prepare today’s youth for work in an AI world but also employing AI to adopt novel ways of teaching.
-She also talks about applying machine learning to the neuroscience data collected, or even to more mundane things such as logs of how many times students rewatch a portion of a video lecture or where they stumble or where they slow the lecture down to watch it more closely.
-And it can also potentially help personalizing the students’ learning, so that they can learn at a more efficient pace than they can in today’s one-size-fits-all classrooms.
+She also talks about applying machine learning to the neuroscience data collected, or even to more mundane things such as logs of how many times students rewatch a portion of a video lecture or where they stumble or where they slow the reading down to watch it more closely.
+And it can also potentially help to personalize the students’ learning so that they can learn at a more efficient pace than they can in today’s one-size-fits-all classrooms.

 - • Virtual Reality in Education